rutiini/Treenikello/README.md

 ## Future plans

 - Include an optional set up time for sections to help estimate the real duration of excercises
-- Add theming support and move all theming to jss
 - Create a web service where users can get new presets and submit their exercises
 - Possibility to select multiple exercises, migrating to a more modular approach where users can compose their actual exercise from smaller parts.